 As you grow in experience and skill, you can start taking gigs and signing up for freelance marketplaces.

-A good place to kick-start your freelancing job is Fiverr.
+An excellent place to kick-start your freelancing job is Fiverr.
 Fiverr is one of the biggest freelance marketplaces on the internet.

 And it’s free to join; you don’t pay any fee to register as a freelancer on Fiverr.